Skip to Content

 QuestionAnswer

-Why same amplitude?Balanced system - observed empirically
+Why same amplitude?Balanced system — observed empirically, predicted by Law 2

-What’s the cycle?~41,915 years (335,317 ÷ 8)
+What’s the cycle?~41,915 years (H/8)

-What’s the range?22.21° – 24.72°
+What’s the range?~22.21° – ~24.72°

 Current value?~23.4393° (decreasing)

-7. Universal pattern: All planets with an obliquity cycle follow the same two-component structure — three confirmed (Mercury, Earth, Mars), three predicted (Jupiter, Saturn, Uranus)
+Universal pattern?All planets follow the same two-component structure: 3 confirmed (Mercury, Earth, Mars), 3 predicted (Jupiter, Saturn, Uranus), 2 cancellations (Venus, Neptune)

 Last updated on: